What Is Creditworthiness?

 The organizations that compile credit reports are called credit bureaus.
 They collect the financial data of consumers from various sources, called data furnishers.

 In the United States, data furnishers must submit accurate and complete data and resolve disputes within 30 to 45 days.
 Data furnishing is totally voluntary.
 However, it is in their best interest to help credit bureaus know about consumer’s financial decisions as much as possible.
 After all, they are the ultimate beneficiaries of credible credit scores.

 Considering these aspects, the contents of a credit report can vary greatly.
 If a data furnisher submits information to only one credit bureau, the rest will not have a proper view of a person’s creditworthiness.

 Furthermore, credit bureaus decide which data to consider in credit scoring.
 They generate reports based on the market they intend to serve.
 For example, those focusing on a specific area like tenant screening, retail, or utilities may ignore some financial data.

 Moreover, errors in credit reports can skew the credit scores of people.
 Incorrectly added negative items can drive down a score from fair to poor.
 Uncredited positive items can dock some points from a person’s credit score as well.

 BY THE NUMBERS: Only 66% of Americans have found their credit reports to be error-free.

 What Are the Three Different Credit Bureaus?

 The most popular credit bureaus in the United States are Equifax, TransUnion, and Experian.
 They are known nationwide because they provide credit reports across the country.
-All three use FICO 8, but each takes a different approach to calculate credit scores for different types of lending.
+All three use FICO 8, but each takes a different approach to calculating credit scores for different types of lending.
 This way, they can properly score consumers for the exact type of debt.